A quick lunch you can prepare in just 15 minutes, this Grilled Vegetable Hummus Wrap has a smoky, savory balsamic flavor that's perfect for lunch.

 - Grill the veggies by placing them on the main grill about an inch apart.
 Cook for 5-6 minutes but keep a close eye on them so they don't burn!
 Turn them once.
 Every grill is slightly different.
 You want the veggies to be soft but not scalded.

 - Prepare the wraps: bring in the cooked veggies and slice them to make them easier to eat.
-Split the hummus and dallop it won't the wraps.
-Smear evenly.
-Divide up the vegetables and top each with greens and hemp hearts.
+Let them cool for a few minutes and dab any excessive moisture off of them.

 - Roll the wraps up and enjoy!